WestGrid/visualizeThis/menu/faq.md

 - Submit both your visualization and the workflow, be it a script, a state file, etc. so that we can reproduce your solution.
 - If you have any large files (over 1 MB), do not attach them to the email.
-Instead, share them with us using any of the popular sharing tools such as Dropbox, Google Drive, ownCloud, or a shared cluster filesystem.
-Alternatively, you can upload your solution via anonymous ftp (write-only, no read access) "ftp blowfish.westgrid.ca (log in as anonymous, empty password); cd incoming; put yourLocalFile" or with a single command "curl -T yourLocalFile ftp://blowfish.westgrid.ca/incoming/ --user anonymous:".
+Instead, share them with us using any of the popular sharing tools such as Dropbox, Google Drive, <a href="https://www.westgrid.ca/resources_services/data_storage/cloud_storage" target="_blank">WestGrid's ownCloud</a>, <a href="https://transfer.sh" target="_blank">transfer.sh</a>, <a href="https://wetransfer.com" target="_blank">WeTransfer</a>, or a shared cluster filesystem.
 With multiple files please pack and compress them into an archive before uploading.

 > When do I submit my solution?